NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 at each point.
 Integrating over it and taking the square root gives the Jensen-Shannon distance showed.
 We can see that the resulting Jensen-Shannon distance is able to differentiate the two changes.

-In order to calculate Jensen-Shannon Distance NannyML splits a continuous feature into bins, calculates the relative frequency for each bin from reference and analyzed data and calculates the resulting Jensen-Shannon Distance.
-The binning is done using `Doane's formula`_ from numpy.
-If a continuous feature has relatively low amount of unique values, meaning that unique values are less then 10% of the reference dataset size up to a maximum of 50, each value becomes a bin.

 .. _univariate-drift-detection-cont-wasserstein: